-1. The appeal was filed by the Appellant on January 12, 2024.
-The Appellant alleged in his appeal form that the Appellee violated his rights under KRS 18A.095 by failing to adjust his salary to midpoint of the range after he completed the resign and reappoint process, as requested by his supervisor.
-[See Appeal Form.]
+1. The appeal was filed by appellant on January 14, 2024.
+The Appellant alleged in his appeal form that the Appellee violated his rights under KRS 18A.095 by hiring employees in the same classification and in lower grade classifications within the Department of Revenue who are paid a higher rate of compensation than the Appellant.

-2. On September 23, 2024, the Appellee filed a motion for summary judgment, in which it argued that the Personnel Board did not have jurisdiction to hear the appeal essentially because no action had been taken against the Appellant which violated KRS 18A.095 or any other provision of KRS Chapter 18A.
+2. On September 23, 2024, the Appellee filed a Motion for Summary Judgment, in which it argued that the Personnel Board did not have jurisdiction to hear the appeal essentially because no action had been taken against the Appellant that violated KRS 18A.095 or any other provision of KRS Chapter 18A.

 3. The Appellant did not file a response to the Appellee's Motion for Summary Judgment.
-Pursuant to the Hearing Officer's prior Interim Order of July 23, 2024, any response to the Motion for Summary Judgment was due to be filed by October 23, 2024.
+Pursuant to the Hearing Officer's prior Interim Order of July 23, 2024, any response to the Motion for Summary Judgment was due to be filed within thirty (30) days of the date the Motion for Summary Judgment was filed, or no later than October 23, 2024.
 As of the November 14, 2024 pre-hearing conference, no response had been filed by the Appellant and the deadline for filing had elapsed.
-The Appellant did not raise any arguments opposing the motion for summary judgment at the November 14, 2024, pre-hearing conference.
+The Appellant did not raise any arguments opposing the motion for summary judgment at the November 14, 2024 pre-hearing conference.